 - 40 transfer degrees offered.

-- 47% are enrolled in transfer degrees, 46% in career-technical programs, and 7% pursuing other personal goals.
+- 56% are enrolled in transfer degrees, 44% in career-technical programs.

 - 60% of students are female.

-- 52% receive Pell Grants to finance their education.
+- 45% of students receive Pell Grants to finance their education.

-- About 1800 classes are taken by dual credit students.
+- 3503 classes were taken by dual credit/dual enrollment students.

-- SVCC participates in five men's and five women's sports in the highest level of the National Junior College Athletic Association (NJCAA) competition.
+- SVCC participates in six men's and six women's sports in the highest level of the National Junior College Athletic Association (NJCAA) competition.

 - Sauk is a member of the Arrowhead Athletic Conference.